neon-nomad/pet-adoption-tinder-clone/README.md

 Pet Adoption with Software

-Old Capstone Project I'm in the process of refactoring into a Django frontend
+Old Capstone Project that I plan to refactor into a Django frontend